-As of NHibernate v5.0, session auto-enlistment can be disabled from the session builder obtained with ISessionFactory.WithOptions(), using the AutoJoinTransaction option.
-The connection may still enlist itself if connection string Enlist setting is not false.
-A session can explicitly join the current system transaction by calling ISession.JoinTransaction().
+Session auto-enlistment can be controlled from the session builder obtained with IsessionFact-ory.WithOptions(), using the AutoJoinTransaction option.
+It can also be controlled at the configuration level, see transaction.auto_join in Section 3.6, "Optional configuration properties".
+When auto-join is disabled, the connection may still enlist itself if connection string Enlist setting is not false.
+A session can explicitly join the current system transaction by calling Isession.JoinTransaction().

-• As of NHibernate v5.0, FlushMode.Commit requires the configuration setting transaction.use_connection_on_system_prepare to be true for flushing from transaction scope commit.
+As of NHibernate v5.0, FlushMode.Commit requires the configuration setting transaction.use_connection_on_system_prepare to be true for flushing from transaction scope commit.
 Otherwise, it will be your responsibility to flush the session before completing the scope.